cubiq/ComfyUI_IPAdapter_plus/README.md

 ## Important updates

+**2024/09/13**: Fixed a nasty bug in the middle block patching that we are carrying around since the beginning.
+Unfortunately the generated images won't be exactly the same as before.
+Anyway the middle block doesn't have a huge impact, so it shouldn't be a big deal.
+It does **not** impact Style or Composition transfer, only linear generations.
+I do not generally report on small bug fixes but this one may cause different results so I thought it's worth mentioning.

 **2024/08/02**: Support for Kolors FaceIDv2.
 Please check the [example workflow](./examples/IPAdapter_FaceIDv2_Kolors.json) for best practices.

 **2024/07/26**: Added support for image batches and animation to the ClipVision Enhancer.